spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 * [Development authentication flow](https://docs.improbable.io/reference/latest/shared/auth/development-authentication)
 ")%>

-## Prepare your project to connect to a cloud deployment

 To connect your mobile device to a cloud deployment, you need to authenticate with our services.

 This guide describes how to authenticate using the [development authentication flow](https://docs.improbable.io/reference/latest/shared/auth/development-authentication) which we provide for the early stages of game development.

+## Prepare your project to connect to a cloud deployment

-The GDK for Unity provides tooling around it to help you iterate faster on your mobile application.
+ The GDK for Unity provides tooling around the development authentication flow to help you iterate faster on your mobile application.

 1. Open your project in your Unity Editor.
 1. Navigate to **SpatialOS** > **GDK Tools configuration** to open the configuration window.